Nona9614/spreadsheet-light/README.md

   delimiter: ",",
   // The string to separate columns
   brk: "\r\n",
-  // What to do when finding empty lines
-  ignoreEmptyLines: true,
-  // If the string comes from contains a not well formatted file,
-  // here can be set to true if there is not ending character there
-  hasEndCharacter: false,
-  // This flag allows you find possible issues in your CSV content
-  strictMode: true,
-  // If your content contains headers set this to true
-  hasHeaders: false,
-  // Avoids repeating the algorithm when parsing the same string
-  memoize: true,
-  // Allow transformation from text to JSON or Arrays objects
-  transform: true,
   // What to do write when finding no content in a CSV cell
   empty: "",
 };
-const format = new TextFormat(values);

 // This object includes a function you can use to create safe strings
 // that can be parsed easily on any CSV libary